f-istvan/robot-and-smart-home-technologies/RPi/lighting-up-a-led/README.md

-This project is for lighting up a led using Raspberry Pi and Python This is a Hello World program in RPi's GPIO world.
+This project is for lighting up a led using Raspberry Pi and Python.
+It's a Hello World program in RPi's GPIO world.

 All you need:
-* an RPi
+* a RPi
 * a led
 * a 50 ohm resistor
 * some wire